Welcome to my site

 Shalaby’s work has appeared or is forthcoming in American Political Science Review, Journal of Politics, Comparative Political Studies, Governance, Comparative Politics, PS: Political Science & Politics, Political Research Quarterly, Parliamentary Affairs, the Middle East Journal and Oxford Bibliographies in Political Science.
 She is the co-editor of the forthcoming special issue on Gender and Authoritarian Politics in the Journal of Comparative Political Studies.
 She has also co-authored an edited volume, The Evolving Role of Women after the Arab Spring, with Professor Valentine Moghadam (2016).
 Shalaby is currently working on a book manuscript exploring the dynamics of women’s political representation in Arab parliaments.
 She has also published in the Carnegie Endowment for International Peace (SADA), the Project on Middle East in Political Science (POMEPS), al-Fanar Media, Houston Chronicle, and the Washington Post's Monkey Cage.
-Shalaby was quoted and/or interviewed by major domestic and international media outlets, such as CNN, Fortune Magazine, Al-Ahram (Egypt), and World Politics Review, among many others.
+Shalaby was quoted and/or interviewed by major domestic and international media outlets, such as CNN, BBC, Fortune Magazine, Al-Ahram (Egypt), and World Politics Review, among many others.
 She has also consulted with government agencies on several research projects related to women and politics in MENA.
 She has presented her work and organized conferences in the U.S. and the MENA region.

 © 2020 Marwa Shalaby